neelkanthk/larapackboiler/README.md

 3. Change the composer.json file to define dependencies and other package related information.

-4. Run ```sh $ composer dumpautoload ``` from your project root.
+4. Run ``` composer dumpautoload ``` from your project root.

 5. Run

-    ```sh
+    ```
-    $ php artisan vendor:publish to move the package assets, views, migrations, seeds and config files to your application.
+    php artisan vendor:publish to move the package assets, views, migrations, seeds and config files to your application.
     ```

 6. That's it.
 You are ready to develop your package.